youngtech-bergen/docs/README.md

 # Docs 🧾

-A repository containing all documents related to the organization
+A repository containing all documents related to the organization.